Terenceyuyue/varFEM/README.md

 ## Plate bending problems

 - The plate bending problem is to describe the small transverse deformation of thin plates.
 A special case of the equilibrium equation is the biharmonic equation, which is a typical fourth-order partial differential equation.
 The nonconforming element is usually applied to reduce the degrees of freedom.
-Among the nonconforming finite elements in two dimensional case, the Morley element is perhaps the most interesting one.
+Among the nonconforming finite elements in two dimensional case, the **Morley element** is perhaps the most interesting one.
 It has the least number of degrees of freedom on each element for fourth order boundary value problems as its shape function space consists of only quadratic polynomials.

     It should be noted that the normal derivative values at the midpoint of interior edge sharing by two triangles have different signs.
 Apparently, this feature will be inherited by the corresponding local nodal basis functions given by the global ones restricted to the adjacent elements.
 The problem can be easily resolved by using signed edges.

-    A more general method is added by introducing signed stiffness matrix and signed load vector.
-Such prodecure can be extended to other problems with d.o.f.s varing in directions and can be further applied to polygonal meshes.
+    **A more general method is added by introducing signed stiffness matrix and signed load vector.
+Such prodecure can be extended to other problems with d.o.f.s varing in directions and can be further applied to polygonal meshes.**

-- Besides Morley element, Zienkiewicz element and Adini element are two other commonly used nonconforming elements.
+- Besides Morley element, **Zienkiewicz element** and **Adini element** are two other commonly used nonconforming elements.
   The former is an incomplete cubic triangular element and the latter is an incomplete bicubic rectangular element.
   In addition to directional problems, all three non-conforming elements (and conforming elements) can be programmed in the unified framework given in the document.

-## Mixed FEM

-   The mixed FEM is applied to solve the biharmonic equation, a special case of plate bending problems.
+- The **mixed FEM** is applied to solve the **biharmonic equation**, a special case of plate bending problems.

 ## Variational formulation based programming